rolandschulz/PTP/rms/org.eclipse.ptp.rm.lml.da/README.txt

    - persistent color management
      - color db will be stored in a file in the perm-directory
    - first driver for PBSpro controlled systems

+1.10:
+   - bug fixes

+1.11:
+   - bug fixes

+1.12:
+   - bug fixes

+1.13:
+   - improved reporting: option -verbose control debug output on stderr full debugging report will written $tmpdir/report.log
+   - improved support for PBS (vnodes)
+   - bug fixes

+1.14:
+   - Improvements for testing and demonstration purpose
+     - option -test: use existing workflow input in tmpdir
+     - options specification file .LML_da_options
+       - will be read if exists in current directory
+       - will overwrite command line option
+    - incoporated support for new RMS (GridEngine, PE) (contributed by others)